ogobrecht/console/docs/getting-started.md

 ### Init Log Level

-CONSOLE runs per default only in log level `error` (1).
-In this level all calls to log methods in levels warning, info, debug and trace are simply ignored.
+CONSOLE runs per default only in log level `error` (1, you can change this - see [here](package-console.md#procedure-conf)).
+In this level all calls to log methods in levels warning (2), info (3), debug (4) and trace (5) are simply ignored.
 This is fine for production as you can leave your instrumentation calls unchanged but if you want CONSOLE to really log those levels then you have to call [console.init](package-console.md#procedure-init) to change the log level for your own or other sessions.

 Please note that you should not use `console.init` in your business logic.
 It is a helper method and should only used in scripts to change the log level for